hashkat/hashkat/docs/tutorial02.md

 you will find that the simulation is not running properly.
 Though it looks like it's about to run, no new simulation is created, and no more data is collected.
 Inside the **output** directory you will find that nothing has changed from your previous simulation.

 Have no fear!
-This is simply because you have not removed the data you collected from the previous simulation from ***#k@***.
+As briefly discussed on the [**Installation**](http://docs.hashkat.org/en/latest/installation/) page, this is simply because you have not removed the data you collected from the previous simulation from ***#k@***.
 The manner in which to do this is simple, though be warned, once removing this data you will lose it forever.
 Remove the save file that your previous simulation information was saved to by typing in the command:

 `rm network_state.dat`